Darknetzz/php-api/README.md

 # php_api
 A simple but customizable API written in PHP.

+## Prerequisites
+- A webserver running PHP.
+(Recommended version is 8.1 or above, versions from 7.3 and above should work but is untested).
+- A good understanding of the PHP language.
+- Basic understanding of API / HTTP request handling.

 ## Installing

 You can start using this on your webserver by simply cloning this repository to your webroot folder: